 - Good Night: Teacher takes the key from Allen and stabs himself with it, sacrificing himself to save his charges.
 Allen looks at his face and sadly bids him goodnight.

-- The Power of Love: Turns out what the Cheshire Cat stole from each of the children except Stella in order to trap them in the Dream so he could eat their souls were their love.
+- The Power of Love: Turns out what the Cheshire Cat stole from each of the children except Stella in order to trap them in the Dream so he could eat their souls was their love.

 - Scrapbook Story: The Story Breadcrumbs detailing the various backstories are presented as pages from a storybook.

 - Wham Line: In Letty's world, when an illusion of her Wicked Stepmother shows up, Letty calls for her brother Rick to help.
 In response, the stepmother says this:That name again.
 Rick, Rick...
 Who is that you keep talking to?
 There's no one here but me, my husband, and you.